VirtosuDan/PR-Lab2/README.md

 3. Security packet in which I have AES class and PublicKeyEncryption class , in order to ensure that the traffic is encrypted .
 The implementation isn't finished , because now Client and Server do not communicate between them the secret key .
 4. Client and Server classes that implements all above .
 They can send messages between them , an important thing is that if one side send a message it needs to wait for a response in order to be able to sent a new message .

-## I know that isn't much implemented , but it's my work .
+## I know that isn't much implemented , but I tried my best .